 Chapter 13 Bankruptcy and the 910 Day Rule on Car Loans

 The bankruptcy cramdown is a helpful Chapter 13 feature.
-The cramdown allows you to reduce the amount you owe on certain debts guaranteed with collateral, such a car, rental property, or jewelry.
+It allows you to reduce the amount you owe on certain debts guaranteed with collateral, such as a car, rental property, or jewelry.

-In this article, you'll learn more about cars and the cramdown rule, including how bankruptcy law limits a cramdown to a vehicle purchased more than 910 days before a bankruptcy filing.
+In this article, you’ll learn more about cars and the cramdown rule, including how, in some jurisdictions, bankruptcy law limits a cramdown to a vehicle purchased more than 910 days before a bankruptcy filing.
+You'll want to check with a local bankruptcy lawyer about the cramdown rules for cars in your area.

 Learn about essential differences between Chapter 7 and Chapter 13.

-When you owe more on a car loan than the car is worth, it's good to take a look at your bankruptcy options.
-You can always let the car go back to the lender and discharge any amount you owe at the end of your repayment plan.
-But if you need the vehicle, you'll want to consider other options.
+When you owe more on a car loan than the car is worth, keeping it doesn't always make sense.
+You can always let the car return to the lender and discharge any amount you owe at the end of your repayment plan.
+But if you need the vehicle, you’ll want to consider other options.

-If you qualify for a cramdown, you can reduce the balance on your car loan to the value of the car.
-For instance, if you owe $10,000 on a car worth $8,000, a cramdown will let you pay it off for $8,000.
+A Chapter 13 cramdown could provide a workable solution.
+If you qualify, you can reduce the balance on your car loan to the car's value.
+For instance, if you owe $10,000 on a car worth $8,000, a cramdown would let you pay $8,000 and own it free and clear when the Chapter 13 case ends.

 The 910-Day Rule Qualification

-One limitation to cramming down your car loan is that you must acquire the car loan more than 910 days before you filed for bankruptcy.
+Another limitation to cramming down your car loan is that in some jurisdictions, you must acquire the car loan more than 910 days before you file for bankruptcy.
 The law intends to prohibit cramdowns on newly purchased cars.
-If 910 days haven't passed, you won't be able to cram down the loan.
+If 910 days haven’t passed, you won’t be able to use a cramdown to reduce the loan.

-You don't have to pay much on most other debt if you lack adequate income.
-But, it isn't unusual for these requirements to stand in the way of a filer's use of Chapter 13.
+The upside is that you won’t pay much on most other debt.
+But, it isn’t unusual for these requirements to stand in the way of a filer’s use of Chapter 13.

-Learn about debt payment in a Chapter 13 repayment plan.
+Learn about calculating a Chapter 13 repayment plan.

 Get Professional Help